lgss/lgss-digital-tech-playbook/roles/leaddev.md

 # Lead Developer

 ## Expectations
-* lead LGSS and our customers through the development, deployment and support of digital services
+* lead our customers through the development, deployment and support of digital services
-* support LGSS and our customers by making sure our technology meets user needs
+* support our customers by making sure our technology meets user needs
-* Take a lead role on various delivery teams, developing user centred, beautiful and secure digital services and software
+* take a lead role on various delivery teams, developing user centred, beautiful and secure digital services and software
 * provide leadership and mentorship to others in our team
 * be an ambassador for digital services and experiences of the highest quality